|Best small riding lawn mower||Toro 42" TimeCutter 452cc Zero-Turn Riding Mower with Smart Speed||SEE IT||

 If you have a yard too large for a push mower, yet smaller than an acre, a riding mower or small lawn tractor is the most efficient grass chopper to get.
 If you want horsepower and functionality, go for the lawn tractor.
 A lawn tractor can do more than cut grass and has the power to drive on any lawn.

-If you have a smaller yard, the Craftsman lawn tractor is the versatile lawn slicer to keep your grass in check quickly.
+If you have a smaller yard, this Toro lawn tractor is the versatile lawn slicer to keep your grass in check quickly.
 While riding mowers can be smaller, the smaller models are slower and feel underpowered.
 If you want a ride-on mower with strength and speed, go straight to a lawn tractor instead of a riding mower.
-The 17 hp single-cylinder engine Craftsman riding lawn mower is great for yards between one-half and one-and-one-half acres.
+It’s a great riding lawn mower for yards up to two acres.
 It’s not a huge, monstrous machine but still gives you plenty of cutting power.
-The steering is smooth and responsive with an 18-inch turning radius.
+The steering is smooth and responsive.
 Plus it can be easily stored and maintained.
-For backyards, front yards, and small sidelots, the Craftsman riding lawn mower is the perfect fit.
+For backyards, front yards, and small sidelots, the Toro riding lawn mower is the perfect fit.

 Tackle tough inclines with the best riding lawn mower for hills